Enterprise IT Governance Policy

 200.40 Central IT departments shall coordinate enterprise IT planning efforts and strategies for most effective use of resources across the University.

-200.60 Campus strategic plans shall align with University and related strategic plans.
+200.60 Campus IT strategic plans shall align with University and related strategic plans.

 Individual campuses maintain campus-specific standards and procedures that implement this policy.
 Campus-specific standards and procedures are currently under development; when published, the links to those pages will be provided here.
 Constituents will be required to comply with any standards and procedures developed for their campus: